The Colorado Convention Center in downtown Denver is the premier green meeting space for a sustainable meeting or convention.

 - Earth Day Green Week Challenge had 31 employee participants who committed to sustainable actions for the year

 - Awarded (4) Champion for the Environment Awards to convention center employees for their continued leadership in our programs

-- A Wellness committee hosted 35 events with participation from over 150 employees.
+- A wellness committee hosted 15 events with participation from more than 150 employees.
 Activities include: Staff Ski trip, Broncos 7K, Race for the Cure, Habitat for Humanity and much more

-- In 2016 a total of 300 Hours were volunteered by SMG Denver employees to 10 local events
+- In 2018 a total of 259 hours were volunteered by SMG Denver employees at 6 local events

 GREEN AWARDS & ACCREDITATIONS